 “I want to solve a climbing problem in the mountains, not in the sporting goods store.” -Reinhold Messner

 Cultivate a serious focus on your gear.
 Learn every aspect of your ski bindings.
 Practice with your beacon until it is second nature.
 Figure out quick and effective sequence for changing from climbing to downhill mode, and practice ’till you’re blue in the face.
 Figure out a small combined first-aid and repair kit, and always carry it.
 Use a checklist when you pack.
 You’ll be traveling light, so forgetting any gear is a critical mistake.
-Don’t obsess on the latest goods.
+But as Messner alludes to, don’t obsess on the latest goods.
 So long as you correctly judge the limits and capabilities of your gear, you’ll have a safe and rewarding day.
 Blame your misfortune on your kit, and you’re only misplacing the true cause.
 Run what you brung, but run it well.

 Another important consideration with equipment is known by the big scientific term “risk homeostasis.”
 (There, I had to throw in a bit of intellectual English to stop the yawning.)
 Simply put, this means that it’s human nature to take more physical risk if you perceive yourself as protected from the consequences.
 For example, if you armor yourself with an avalanche beacon, airbag pack and helmet, it is axiomatic that you’re likely to go into terrain and situations you’d otherwise avoid.
 A bit of that is ok (e.g., most of us would at least occasionally make different choices if we skied without a beacon) — but beware the tendency to be fooled by the effectiveness of your safety gear.
 Today’s ski helmets offer limited protection.
 Airbag packs don’t protect you against rocks and trees.
 Even “safety” bindings are frequently not so safe.